 The challenge companies faced was trying to find talent in a skills-gap marketplace, with additional pressure created by Brexit.

-New techniques Logistics firms were forced to rethink the way they recruit and speed up recruitment processes, make it easier, as well as providing better benefits for existing employees.
+Logistics firms were forced to rethink the way they recruit and speed up recruitment processes, make it easier, as well as providing better benefits for existing employees.
 ‘Because of the virus that will change,’ continues Brophy.

 ‘There will be more labour on the market than available operational roles.’